-There are many lists of marketing statistics available online, and every pay-per-click, social media platform and even personal blog can and does generate an apparently limitless variety of constantly changing statistics.
+There are many lists of direct marketing statistics available online, and every pay-per-click, social media platform and even personal blog can and does generate an apparently limitless variety of constantly changing online marketing statistics.

 Not surprisingly, both professional marketers and business owners can come to feel overwhelmed by this potential information overload.